Akropolidis/IBERT-Accelerator/README.md

 # IBERT-Accelerator
-Source files used in the implementation of an integer quantization of the BERT LLM
+Primary source files used in the implementation of an integer quantization of the BERT LLM